 Fresh bread and a delicious vegan spread – sounds good, no?
-A wide variety of dairy free spreads are available in organic markets and grocery stores.
-But who needs to buy these when we’ve got two easy recipes with just two ingredients each?
+A wide variety of dairy-free spreads are available in organic markets and grocery stores.
+But who needs to buy these when you can make your own with just two ingredients?
+Here are three simple recipes.

-If you feel that making your own vegan spreads is too much work, let us show you how quick and easy it can be – and the taste of homemade will readily convince you it’s not worth going back.
+If you think making your own vegan spreads is too much work, let us show you how quick and easy it can be – and how tasty.
 Who knows, it might even make you want to consider going vegan if you’re not already.

-Why make your own dairy free spreads at all?
-Because prepared spreads are often fatty and bland.
-They also regularly contain considerably fewer vegetables than the packaging may have you believe!
+Why make your own dairy-free spreads at all?
+Because store-bought spreads are often fatty and bland.
+They also regularly contain considerably fewer vegetables than the packaging may have you believe.
 When you make your own vegan spreads, you have total control over what ingredients go in.
-We’re going to introduce you to two vegan spreads, starting with pumpkin hummus.
+There are endless flavor combinations – we’re going to introduce you to two vegan spread recipes to start you off.

 - 1 can chickpeas